ParallelMaths/parallel/pages/7-06-pie-charts.md

 *	Return after 7pm on Sunday to find your score, answers and explanations.
 * Make sure you complete every challenge and hit the SUBMIT button.

-__IMPORTANT__ – you will get points for every correct answer, but lose points if you use hints.
-__IMPORTANT__ – it does not really matter what score you get, the main thing is that you think hard about the problems... and then learn where you went wrong when the answer sheet appears.
+__IMPORTANT__ – it does not really matter what score you get, because the main thing is that you think hard about the problems... and then learn where you went wrong when the answer sheet appears.

 ## 1. Pie Chart